 The Act has been amended 24 times since 1956.
 Bills which attempted a comprehensive revision of company law were introduced in 1993 and 1997 but these lapsed.
 Some sections of the Companies (Second Amendment) Act, 2002 are yet to be notified.
 Another amendment Bill, proposing significant changes to the law, was introduced in the Rajya Sabha in 2003.
 In 2004, the Ministry of Corporate Affairs issued a concept paper on a new company law and constituted an Expert Committee under the Chairmanship of Dr. J.J.
-Irani to suggest a framework for such a law to replace the existing Act.2 The Committee submitted its report in May, 2005.
-The 2003 amendment Bill was withdrawn in October, 2008 and the current Bill was introduced.
+Irani to suggest a framework for such a law to replace the existing Act.
+The Committee submitted its report in May, 2005.
+The 2003 amendment Bill was withdrawn in October, 2008 and a new Bill was introduced.
+However that Bill lapsed with the dissolution of the 14th Lok Sabha.
+It was reintroduced without significant changes in the August, 2009.
+This brief is based on the 2008 Bill.